a-gran/js-small-progs/README.md

-## Simple tasks for programming practice.
+## Simple tasks for programming practice